austinjavascript/austinjavascript.com/about/index.md

 ## How does it usually work?

 We typically meet on the 3<sup>rd</sup> Tuesday of each month downtown.
-We'll have a speaker or two, open things up for questions and discussion, and then head over to [The Gingerman][] to continue the festivities.
+We'll have a speaker or two, open things up for questions and discussion, and then head over to [Lavaca Street Bar][] to continue the festivities.

 ## Anything else I should know?